The Insider (TV program): International carriage

 Outside of the United States, The Insider aired on Big CBS Love in India, ETC in the Philippines, and MBC 4 in the Middle East and North Africa after Entertainment Tonight.

-In Australia, Network Ten had aired The Insider a day behind the U.S. broadcast alongside sister program Entertainment Tonight on weekday mornings, with a rebroadcast airing on sister network 10 Peach after midnight; Ten and Eleven removed the show from their schedules on November 1, 2013.
-The program also formerly aired on the Foxtel owned pay television channel Arena, and in Canada on Hamilton, Ontario based CHCH In Arab World, Dubai TV Since 2017.
+In Australia, Network Ten had aired The Insider a day behind the American broadcast alongside sister program Entertainment Tonight on weekday mornings, with a rebroadcast airing on sister network 10 Peach after midnight; Ten and Eleven removed the show from their schedules on November 1, 2013.
+The program also formerly aired on the Foxtel owned pay television channel Arena, and in Canada on Hamilton, Ontario based CHCH.

 An Arabic adaptation titled THE INSIDER بالعربي began airing on Dubai TV at 12 November 2017.

 Arabic adaptation

 An Arabic adaptation titled The Insider Bel Arabi – TheInsiderAR (Arabic version of The Insider (TV series) بالعربي The Insider, began airing on Dubai TV in November 2017.

 International versions

 The international rights are distributed by CBS Studios International.